 Making Ends Meet With a Smaller Budget

 Even when there is not much money coming in, living on a limited budget is not impossible.
 However, if you are living on a smaller budget takes commitment, organization, and planning.
+Our debt counselors know this can be tricky.
 Try using these tips to bridge the gap.

 - Budget – Create a budget that lists all your monthly expenses.
 This includes bills and debt, as well as normal monthly expenses, such as food, clothing, and household items.